rockhowse/multi-layer-point-cloud/README.md

 This sample was extracted from a collection of animations created for 2013 Wired Business Conference and showcases some data collected by [Nanex LLC.](https://nanex.net) revealing some market anomalies in the UQDF and CQS quote data feeds leading up to May 6th 2010 `The Flash Crash`

-It makes use of WebGL, and make use of [MrDoob's](https://github.com/mrdoob) fantastic `three.js` library.
+It makes use of WebGL, and [MrDoob's](https://github.com/mrdoob) fantastic `three.js` library.
 Specifically [release R57](https://github.com/mrdoob/three.js/releases/tag/r57)

 ## Basic Concept